deshanyang/DIR-QA/README.md

 Physics in medicine and biology 54 7, 1849-1870 (2009).

-If you have any questions, feel free to contact: yangdeshan@wustl.edu  or  fuyabo@gmail.com.
+If you have any questions, feel free to contact: deshan.yang@duke.edu  or  fuyabo@gmail.com.